sgosmyt2/climate-extremes-risk-analysis/README.md

-# Spatial Analysis of Drought and Extreme Rainfall Risk
+# Dzud and Drought, the affects of extreme weather on regional drought and climate risks

 This project explores the geospatial characteristics of drought and extreme rainfall using satellite derived precipitation data and geospatial tools in Python.
 Using a percentile framework, rainfall conditions are evaluated via local climatology, allowing climate risk to be assessed across regions with different climates.